codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard about corduroy pillows?
-They're making headlines!
+A farmer had 297 cows, when he rounded them up, he found he had 300

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+Which of these people was NOT a founder of Apple Inc?
- 1. 8
+ 1. Steve Wozniak
- 2. 64
+ 2. Jonathan Ive
- 3. 2
+ 3. Ronald Wayne
- 4. 1
+ 4. Steve Jobs

 <details>
   <summary>Answer</summary>
-  8
+  Jonathan Ive
 </details>